How to Add Roles in Discord

 After exploring role permissions, let's focus on how to set role colors to visually organize your Discord server.
 Customizing role colors allows you to visually distinguish between different roles, making it easier for members to identify who's who at a glance.

-See also How to Make Discord GIF
+See also How to Log Out of Telegram

 By selecting unique colors for each role, you can create a hierarchy that's clear and visually appealing.
 This hierarchy guarantees that the highest-sorted role color is displayed prominently in the user list, emphasizing the structure of your server's roles.